 Cross-Cultural Interactions and Fluidity of Myth

 Myths also traveled far beyond their points of origin.
-The diffusion of cuneiform writing, the spread of the Phoenician alphabet, and diplomatic marriages between royal houses all facilitated the circulation of deities, ritual practices, and narrative motifs.
-Egyptian images of winged solar discs appear in Levantine art.
-Mesopotamian epic forms influenced West Semitic storytelling structures, which in turn helped shape early Greek poetic conventions.
-As traders and envoys crossed deserts and sailed coastal routes, they shared stories that became woven into the cultural fabric of distant lands.
+The diffusion of cuneiform writing, the spread of the Phoenician alphabet, and diplomatic marriages between royal houses facilitated the circulation of deities, ritual practices, and narrative motifs.
+Egyptian images of winged solar discs appear in Levantine art; Mesopotamian epic forms influence West Semitic storytelling structures.
+Over time, each cultural boundary crossed demanded interpretive adjustments, as scribes, priests, and local communities integrated foreign elements into their mythic repertoires.

 Seeds of Inquiry in a Cosmopolitan World